GrimOutlook/hima/README.md

 - [ ] Shrink logo after a couple of seconds after page load.
   - Maybe add a menu bar that can contain the logo as well as quickly accessible options.
 - [ ] Allow user to reorder pools by dragging
+- [ ] Restrict only one element to having the action panel opened at any given time.

 ### Getting Started